SiloCityLabs/lochnas/docs/folder-structure.md

 #### **.env.example**

 Required.
 This is the .env file for the app.
 It should be called from the docker-compose.yml file.
 It must have a boolean variable called `APPNAME_ENABLED` that is set to `false` by default.
 Only add required variables for the app to work and provide a link to documentation for more variables.
 Required static variables such as port and hostname configs should be set in the docker-compose.yml file instead.
+Variables that start with "GLOBAL_" are loaded into host os for use in docker-compose.yml (Eg: Homeassistant).

 #### **after-start.sh**